Someone’s late for a meeting.

 For me as a writer, I like to copy old advertisements or books from authors and copywriters that I admire to soak in how they do it.
 For you, maybe it’s sketching in a style you don’t usually try or practicing your sales presentation in a new way.
 Whatever it is you do, find a way to practice it when the pressure is not on.

 6. Read Something Important

-There’s a difference between scrolling through Twitter looking for some new political gossip, and setting aside time to read important books that could help you in your craft, business or with leadership.
+There’s a difference between scrolling through social media looking for some new political gossip, and setting aside free time to read important books that could help you in your craft, business or with leadership.
 Or maybe it’s fiction to give your mind a break and to let your subconscious do the tinkering.